anthonywithah/chase-the-legend/README.md

 **How many rounds are there?**

-The number of rounds depends on the legend.
-Eg. Legend 1 = 20 rounds.....
-Etc
+The number of Rounds depends on the Legend's level, eg. Legend #1 = 20 Rounds, Legend #2 = 19 Rounds, Legend #3 = 18 Rounds, etc.

-**Does the Legend score during a Bonus Streak?**
+**Does a Legend score during a Bonus Streak?**

-No. The legend scoring freezes during a players streak.
+No. The Legend's scoring freezes during a Players streak.

-**What happens if a player misses with all 3 darts in a round?**
+**What happens if a Player misses with all 3 darts in a Round?**

-The match continues to the next round where the legend automatically progresses to their next number and the player re-attempts their current number.
+The match continues to the next Round where the Legend automatically progresses to their next number and the Player re-attempts their current number.

 **Can a Player hit more than one number per Round?**

 Yes.
 As soon as a Player hits the correct number, they move directly onto the next number with their next dart.

 **Is commentating during a match in the style of a TV commentator a sign of madness?**

 No!
-Chase The Legend can be an exciting game, so have fun with it.
+Chase The Legend can be an exciting game, so have fun with it :)